 Tutorials for Students

-The library's subject librarians are responsible for the provision of library tutorials.
-As a teacher, you are able to book sessions in information searching for your students via your subject librarian or email@example.com.
+As a teacher, you are able to book sessions in information searching for your students on firstname.lastname@example.org.
 Tuition aims to help students develop their skills in searching, evaluating and applying information critically to their subject area.
 Below you can see examples of different tutorials, although the content can be customized according to requirements.

 Students receive an introduction to the library's information resources, as well as a tour of the library.

 A librarian details the library's information resources and provides instruction on how to search for and critically review information.

 Advanced Information Searching